 Runscanner can best be compared to the popular HiJackThis system analyzer, even though it has more to offer than its popular counterpart.

 Update: Runscanner is no longer available.
 The developer website is no longer accessible and the last version dates back to 2012.
 We have uploaded the latest release version of Runscanner to our own site.
 Note that we don't support it in any way, and that it may not be compatible or only partially compatible with recent versions of Windows.
 You can download the program with a click on the following link: Runscanner End

-When you first run the program, which is portable by the way, you are asked whether you want to start it in beginner or expert mode.
+When you first run the program, which is portable by the way which means that it does not need to be installed, you are asked whether you want to start it in beginner or expert mode.
 Beginner mode is a limited mode that makes sure that users cannot just delete any file that pops up in the program.
 It basically lets computer novices create a log file that they submit to an expert to have it looked at.

-The expert mode on the other hand enables all program faetures, including reporting, tweaking and deleting of files.
+Rxpert mode on the other hand enables all program features, including reporting, tweaking and deleting of files.

 Items are listed in five tabs in the Extra Stuff category:

 - All Autostart items: A comprehensive listing of autostart files.
 Each file is listed with its name or description, company, and system path.
 You can right-click an item to bring up a context menu with options to search the file on Google, System Lookup, Runscanner or File Advisor.
 Additional options include uploading it to Virustotal for online analysis, to open the file's location on the hard drive or to open the file properties.
 You can furthermore mark items with space so that they can be deleted or analyzed in another menu later on.

 - Process Killer: Lists all running processes with process ID, program name, path, domain and username, description, version and company.
 You can kill processes directly or on next boot, submit the file for analysis to Virustotal, look it up on Google, or run kill and delete or rename commands.